 5. FP Markets – Best For Experienced Investors

-Another element worth mentioning at FP Markets is the access to more than 10,000 CFD securities.
-It provides stocks from huge markets like New York, London, Hong Kong, to name a few.
+FP Markets also has a proprietary platform that is user-friendly and customisable on both desktop and Android/iOS mobile devices.
+When it comes to asset availability, you will be spoilt for choice with thousands of options.
+For instance, there are over 10,000 stocks from major markets such as New York, London, and Hong Kong.
 But that does not stop here.
 FP Markets is also home to indices, commodities, forex, ETFs, and many others.

 Pros